Ganzhou Jiangxi, China Travel Guide

 Conscious travel decisions can positively influence local communities and economies in Ganzhou.

-Choose local restaurants, guesthouses, and shops over international chains.
+Choose local restaurants, guesthouses, and shops instead of global chains.
 Purchase locally produced handicrafts directly from artisans for authentic souvenirs.

 Opt for tour operators known for ethical practices and community engagement.
 While specific initiatives for international visitors in Ganzhou are limited, seek out guides who prioritize local benefit.

 Keep your wits about you to potential scams.
 Do not participate in activities that exploit people or animals.
-Educate yourself to make informed choices and support positive tourism.
+Educate yourself to make well-thought-out choices and support positive tourism.

 Direct giving to individuals on the street is generally not advised.
 To support local needs, channel donations through established local charities or non-governmental organizations.